-Set in the 1950s in small-town Georgia, a pregnant young woman named Agatha seeks refuge in a convent.
-What first starts out as the perfect place to have a child turns into a dark layer where silence is forced, ghastly secrets are masked, and every bit of will power Agatha has is tested as she learns the sick and twisted truth of the convent and the odd people that lurk inside its halls.
+In the 1950s in small-town Georgia, a pregnant young woman named Agatha seeks refuge in a convent.
+What first starts out as the perfect place to have a child turns into a nightmare wherein silence is forced, ghastly secrets are masked, and every bit of willpower Agatha has is tested as she learns the sick and twisted truth of the convent and the odd people that lurk inside its halls.

 Was this review helpful to you?